 After making the New York Times recipe for Sweet and Spicy Chicken, I had some leftover Tunisian dates.
 The dates definitely made the chicken dish more interesting, but I still prefer dates as dessert or breakfast and was happy to have enough left to make what I’m calling “Tunisian Date Nut Bread”.
-Now doesn’t that sound exotic?
+Now doesn’t that sound fancy?

 You can most definitely use any dates for this bread, but I used Tunisian dates because I liked the looks of them and they were on sale.
 Also known as Golden Dates or “Deglet Noir” (Queen of Dates), the Tunisian dates are a little bit firmer than Medjool dates and have a light vanilla and honey flavor.
 Even after being soaked in water, the Tunisian dates still have some “bite” to them which I prefer over the borderline mushiness of some other dates.
 I’d go so far as to say Tunisian dates are my new favorite.